jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 - $t_a$: The time when job arrives to the system
 - $t_s$: The time when the job is started to be worked on by the system (resources start being used)
 - $t_c$: The time when the job is complete by the system.
-- Success: A boolean value indicating whether the job completion was successful (an output) or not (scrap)
+- *Success*: A boolean value indicating whether the job completion was successful (an output) or not (scrap)
 - Value $V(J_i)$: If the value of jobs varies from Job to Job and a simple count is not acceptable to use as throughput, each job needs to have a value assigned to it.

 Running systems don't produce this neat representation directly.
 Observability tools usually produce a stream of events as a Job is being processed through the system.
 These events are the signals that the system emits.